Talks and Workshops

 Methods@Manchester hosts a variety of talks and workshops.

-Methods@manchester offer a range of workshops which offer in-depth training in particular research methods, or discussion around cutting-edge issues related to research methods.
+methods@manchester offer a range of workshops which offer in-depth training in particular research methods, or discussion around cutting-edge issues related to research methods.

 We also partner with Methods North West to offer a range of online seminars - these run in a regular slot on Thursdays 12-1pm.